About Me

 Contact

-Feel free to reach out to me via email or connect with me on LinkedIn.
+Feel free to reach out to me via my school email, personal email or connect with me on LinkedIn.